Methods of arbitrary optimal order with tetrahedral finite-element meshes forming polyhedral approximations of curved domains: A nonconforming method with mean-value degrees of freedom

 Now we plug \eqref{concave3} and \eqref{concave0} into \eqref{concave2}, and then the resulting inequality into \eqref{concave1}.
 Finally using the trivial variant of \eqref{interperror*} according to which

 for a suitable constant $C_P^{'}$ together with the triangle inequality, the result follows. \QED \\

 \begin{remark} It is not sure that optimal error esimates in the $L^2$-norm analogous to those given in Theorem \ref{L2P2} apply to the nonconforming finite element studied in this section.
 One of the reasons for such a shortcoming would be the fact that some properties exploited to estimate the bilinear form $b_{1h}$ no longer hold in the present case.
 Notice that $L^2$-error estimates applying to this element have not even been established for polyhedral domains.
-Hence the study of the case of polyhedra is the first step to take in order to carry out an $L^2$-error analysis for curved domains.
-Actually we intend to address such a topic more thoroughly in a forthcoming paper on the application of this finite element interpolation to the Navier-Stokes equations. \QED \end{remark}
+Hence the study of the case of polyhedra is the first step to take in order to carry out an $L^2$-error analysis for curved domains. \QED \end{remark}